-TRAN NSPORTATION ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority Transportation Goal 4 The community will be served by an efficient public transportation system that provides convenient and efficient access to regional destinations.
-T-4.1 Expand the Availability of Public Transpo ortation Low Policy / \$\$ Intermediate TC Some Progress High No official policy at this time.
+TRAN TRANSPORTATION ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority Transp MITALIMIT CIVAL 4 unity will be served by a privenient and efficient T-4.1 Expand the Availability of Public Transpo ortation Low Policy / \$\$ Intermediate TC Some Progress High No official policy at this time.
 Service is transportation needs and likely usage. still limited.
 "Age Friend ly Shepherdstov vn" has done some e preliminary discus sion with EPTA reg arding public RECOMMENDATIONS: There is data th WVU Medical clinic, the public library, the Nanew or modified route is encouraged. the state of the s T-4.2 Expand Passenger Rail Service Low Policy Intermediate TC No Progress Low No official policy at this time.
 MARC ha s modified its service to Duffield.
 Service to Dulles Airport v would be a valued e nhancement.
 RECOMMENDATIONS: The Town has n access to that service.
 We recommend that rail service.
 T-4.3 Establish Direct Public Transit Connection MARC ns to Medium Policy / \$ Short TC No Progress High and the second s